ajoyag/TryHackMeCTF/README.md

-# TryHackMeCTF
----

-### Description for GitHub Repository

----

-## 🕵️‍♂️ TryHackMe CTF Solutions
+## 🕵️‍♂️ TryHackMeCTF

-Welcome to the **TryHackMe CTF Solutions** repository, your ultimate resource for navigating the world of Capture The Flag (CTF) challenges on TryHackMe!
+Welcome to the **TryHackMeCTF** repository, your ultimate resource for navigating the world of Capture The Flag (CTF) challenges on TryHackMe!
 Dive into the art of hacking with detailed write-ups, insightful solutions, and comprehensive guides for various challenges.

 ### 📂 Repository Structure

-Our repository is meticulously organized to help you find solutions effortlessly:

-- **🔗 Web**: Unravel the mysteries of web-based challenges.
-- **🔐 Crypto**: Crack the codes in cryptography challenges.
-- **🕵️‍♀️ Forensics**: Dig deep into forensic investigations.
-- **💣 Pwn**: Master the craft of binary exploitation.

-Each category houses individual markdown files for each challenge, packed with detailed steps, code snippets, and insightful explanations.
+Our repository contains individual markdown files for each challenge, packed with detailed steps, code snippets, and insightful explanations.
+Here’s how it's organized:

+- **[Challenge-Name1.md](./Challenge-Name1.md)**: Brief description of Challenge-Name1.
+- **[Challenge-Name2.md](./Challenge-Name2.md)**: Brief description of Challenge-Name2.
+- **[Challenge-Name3.md](./Challenge-Name3.md)**: Brief description of Challenge-Name3.
+- ... (continue listing as needed)

 ### 📝 Write-Up Template